pavel-palta/course-dbt/greenery/submissions/week2.md

 #### 1. Run the product snapshot model using dbt snapshot and query it in snowflake to see how the data has changed since last week.

-We can camparing the tables before the run and after the run the number of rows changed from 30 to 34.
+Comparing the tables before the run and after the run the number of rows changed from 30 to 34.
 So 4 products have changed the inventory.

 #### 2. Which products had their inventory change from week 1 to week 2?

-Pothos (40 -> 20),
+• Pothos (40 -> 20),

-Philodendron (51 -> 25),
+• Philodendron (51 -> 25),

-Monstera (77 -> 64),
+• Monstera (77 -> 64),

-String of pearls (58 -> 10)
+• String of pearls (58 -> 10)

 <details>